 Because there's zero FDA regulation on the safety of beauty supplements or the legitimacy of their claims, navigating health-store aisles lined with collagen powders and biotin gummies is tricky.
-The proof behind their promises — clearer skin, shinier hair, stronger nails — is anecdotal at best, which means that every glowing review from a friend or beauty vlogger should be taken with a heaping dose of scepticism.
+The proof behind their promises — clearer skin, shinier hair, stronger nails — is anecdotal at best, which means that every glowing review from a friend or beauty vlogger should be taken with a heaping dose of skepticism.

-But if you're hellbent on trying one, and you've talked to your GP about the safest way to implement a particular ingredient into your routine via softgel or smoothie, keep reading.
+But if you're hellbent on trying one, and you've talked to your primary-care physician about the safest way to implement a particular ingredient into your routine via softgel or smoothie, keep reading.
 We've asked the board-certified skin pros our most burning questions to compile a digestible beginner's guide to beauty supplements — no pun intended.

 What's the difference between a beauty supplement and a multivitamin?